projen/projen/README.md

 * Automatically generates `API.md` with reference docs after compilation (also `yarn docgen`).
 * `yarn bump` bumps the module version and creates a CHANGELOG entry. `yarn release` will bump and push with tags to `master`.
 * `yarn projen` runs `projen` followed by `yarn install` (good for updating dependencies)
-* `.github/workflows/build.yml`: auto-builds PR branches
+* PR builds: a GitHub workflow which auto-builds PR branches
-* `.github/workflows/release.yml`: builds all commits to `master` and releases new versions to all package managers (default is only npm)
+* Releases: a GitHub workflow which builds all commits to `master` and releases new versions to all package managers (default is only npm)
 * `.gitignore` and `.npmignore` are set up to commit only files that must exist in the repo (for example, by default `package.json` is *ignored*).
 * `.mergify.yml` will auto-merge approved PRs that pass PR builds
 * `LICENSE` defaults to `Apache-2.0`